tomas-bzdusek/research-website/content/publication/triple-nodal-points-characterized-by-their-nodal-line-structure-in-all-magnetic-space-groups/index.md

 ---
-title: Universal higher-order bulk-boundary correspondence of triple nodal points
+title: Triple nodal points characterized by their nodal-line structure in all magnetic space groups
 publication_types:
   - "3"
 authors: